Susan Blackwell: Other work

 Blackwell began her professional acting career with a two-year stint in the company of Minnesota's Guthrie Theatre before moving to New York in 1995.

-Blackwell subsequently developed a reputation as a quirky downtown theatre artist.
+She subsequently developed a reputation as a quirky downtown theatre artist.
 Blackwell performed Off-Off-Broadway with Rebecca Finnegan as The New Wondertwins, a variety act whose assortment of songs, sketches, and daredevil feats included ventriloquism and making deviled eggs in their mouths.

 One Village Voice reviewer wrote of the duo in 1999: "Their wordless finale, orchestrated to a space-age bachelor-pad soundtrack, is a tour de force of fascination and horror: never have soy milk and deviled eggs been used to such loathsome effect."
 In addition to [title of show]s Off-Broadway and Broadway runs, Blackwell's more recent credits include the Off-Broadway shows Speech and Debate, Anon, Working Title, Vilna's Got a Golem, and The Heidi Chronicles.

 Blackwell's television appearances include The Sopranos, Third Watch, All My Children, The Good Wife, Person of Interest, and several episodes of Law & Order and Law & Order: Criminal Intent.
 Her film credits include P.S.
 I Love You, Margin Call, Margot at the Wedding, Changing Lanes, the short Bun-Bun, and Night Int.
 Trailer for the feature film Ten Minutes Older.Blackwell joined [title of show] castmates Hunter Bell, Jeff Bowen, and Heidi Blickenstaff in 2012 for the off-Broadway musical Now.
 Here.
 This. for which she also co-wrote the book with Hunter Bell.

-In 2018, Blackwell was seen in the Encores!
+In 2018, she was seen in the Encores!
 Off-Center production of The Civilians' Gone Missing.

 In 2019, Blackwell performed in a one-night-only Broadway concert performance of [title of show] to benefit The Actor's Fund.
 She appeared alongside the entire original cast, and the evening was directed and choreographed by Michael Berresse.

-In September 2019, Blackwell began co-hosting a podcast with fellow actress Laura Camien called The Spark File.
+In September 2019, she began co-hosting a podcast with fellow actress Laura Camien called The Spark File.

 Personal life

 Blackwell was born and raised in Dayton, Ohio.
 She attended Bethel Local Schools.
 She has a B.F.A. in acting from Wright State University and an M.F.A. in acting from the University of Minnesota.
 She is married to Nathan Heidt.

-She is well known by many Broadway stars through her online video show Side by Side by Susan Blackwell.
-As part of the show, as the ending schtik, she often licks her interviewee's face.
-She has licked Daniel Radcliffe, Sutton Foster, Darren Criss, Andrew Keenan-Bolger, Laura Benanti, Stephanie J. Block, Jesse Tyler Ferguson, Zachary Quinto, and Jonathan Groff, among others.